House | 4 bedrooms | sleeps 10

-A welcome pack will be provided on arrival, and linen and towels are provided.
+A welcome pack will be provided on arrival and linen, and towels can be provided for a small extra charge.
 Well behaved pets will be welcome at the discretion of the owner at no extra charge.
 (A small pet bond may be required against any damage, refundable on exit if all has been well).

 We look forward to meeting you and welcoming you to what is our other home x